Shop our Which? recommended Cullingworth riser recliner Shop now

 Mobility scooters have similar struggles to wheelchairs, with tyres tending to get stuck in the snow or skidding on the ice depending on which mobility scooter you opt to use.
 Lightweight models will struggle to form any sort of grip on the snow so you’ll be lucky to get anywhere.

-Your best bet is to look into road legal mobility scooters due to their heavy duty nature.
+Your best bet is to look into road-legal mobility scooters due to their heavy-duty nature.
 They’ve been built to tackle the roads and uneven surfaces.
-Their heavy duty frames and large pneumatic tyres are capable of managing the snowy and icy surfaces.
+Their heavy-duty frames and large pneumatic tyres are capable of managing snowy and icy surfaces.

 At Fenetic Wellbeing, we can help you find a solution for your needs this winter.
 Feel free to get in touch with us using our live chat below and one of our dedicated team will be more than happy to help you.